Diles & Rinies

 Kids

-Diles & Rinies is brilliant for families as you get the independence of a villa rental but with hotel and concierge services.
+Diles & Rinies is brilliant for families as you get the independence of a villa rental but with concierge services.
 The villas range in size, from two to four bedrooms, so there are options for all group sizes, and each has a twin room for kids.
-The estate itself has plenty of space for little ones to play in, there’s a communal swimming pool with inflatables, and there are special creative play sessions available on request.
+The estate itself has plenty of space for little ones to play in, and there’s a communal swimming pool with inflatables.
 Tinos offers lots for families to see and do, with great beaches, watersports and day trips to neighbouring islands.

 Best for: